oVirt/ovirt-site/source/feature/jsonrpc.html.md

 ![](jsonrpc_phase1.png "jsonrpc_phase1.png")

-#### Phase 2
+### Phase 2

 **in progress**

 For this phase the main addition is protocol detection.
-Instead of having a dedicated port per protocol the protocol detector handles SSL negotiation and peeks at the stream.
-After detecting the protocol it passes the socket to the correct part of the system.
+Instead of having a dedicated port per protocol there is single port used by protocol detector.
+It is responsible for performing SSL handshake and peeking at the first message to recognize which reactor should handle communication.
+After detecting the protocol it passes a socket to the correct reactor for further message processing.

 This is going to be released for 3.5